gmoledina/GMGridView/README.md

 Fresh from the baking oven:

+*  The component now inherits from UIScrollView and changing the scroll delegate is now allowed
 *  Support for different item sizes per interface orientation
 *  Support for iOS 4
 *  Paging!!
 2 horizontally paged layout strategies added